effectivecore/core/readme.md

     }

 This architecture allows you to access NoSQL data as quickly as possible.
-When using the PHP module OPcache, the access speed can increase from 2 to 3 times.
+When using the PHP module OPCache, the access speed can increase from 2 to 3 times.
 In fact, to access NoSQL data, it's enough to load a PHP file of a certain entity and data will be available immediately after loading.